 - Non-Verbal Communication (KOPPACT)

-Non-verbal communication is integral yet a complex part of our overall communication skills.
+Non-Verbal communication is integral yet a complex part of our overall communication skills.
 Non-verbal communication is a message or response not expressed in words or hints.
 Non-verbal signals are deeply rooted and conscious part of our overall behaviours.
-It is a recognised as route to discover what the other side wants.
-It is a combination of implicit and explicit meaning of words.
+It is recognised as a route to discover what the other side wants.
+It is a combination of the implicit and explicit meaning of words.
 It gives us information about emotional state and reinforces the meaning of words.
 It can play five roles in communication which are repetition, contradiction, substitution, complementing and accenting.
 Various things which an individual can take care of during presentations are non-verbal behaviours and spatial arrangements of words.
 There are various types of non-verbal communication styles which can be abbreviated as “KOPPACT”.
-It stands for kinesis, oculisics, paralanguage, proxemics, chromatics, tactics.
+It stands for kinesis, oculesics, paralanguage, proxemics, chromatics, tactics.
 It is explained below in detail:-

-Oculisics deals with eye span or eye contact.
+Oculesics deals with eye span or eye contact.
 We can deceive people through eyes.
-We should try to establish proper eye contact as it can give proper indications to audience.
-It can help establish interest, engagement, involvement and attention with the audience.
+We should try to establish proper eye contact as it can give proper indications to the audience.
+It can help establish interest, engagement, involvement, and attention with the audience.
 It basically helps to serve three purposes.
 Firstly, It helps to give and receive feedback.
 Looking at someone lets them know that the receiver is concentrating on the content of their speech as not maintaining eye contact can indicate disinterest.
 Secondly, it helps people know when it is their 'turn' to speak.
 Eye contact is more likely to be continuous when someone is listening, rather than speaking.
 When a person has finished what they have to say, they will look directly at the other person and this gives a signal that the arena is open.
 Thirdly, it helps to communicate something about a relationship between people.
 When you dislike someone, you tend to avoid eye contact and pupil size is often reduced.
 On the other hand, the maintenance of positive eye contact signals interest or attraction in the audience.
 Some of the examples of this are Narendra Modi and Barrack Obama.

-Proxemics is the spatial distance, intimate relation, closeness between people, group or society.
+Proxemics is the spatial distance, an intimate relation, closeness between people, group or society.
 It involves embracing, touching and whispering.
 It is seen that close friends, relatives, mutual friends share excellent space with each other and are able to understand each other better.
 We all have a need for physical space, although that need differs depending on the culture, the situation, and the closeness of the relationship.
 One can use physical space to communicate many different nonverbal messages, including signals of intimacy and affection, aggression and dominance.
 While delivery of speech one must have eight to ten feet distance.

 Paralanguage is the pitch and tone of our verbal message.
 "How something is said, not what is said."
 When we speak other people read our voices in addition to listening to our words.
 They pay attention to our pace of speaking, time, loudness, tone and inflection.
-Our tone of voice can indicate sarcasm, anger, affection and confidence.
+Our tone of voice can indicate sarcasm, anger, affection, and confidence.
 Pitch is high and low modulation of voice.
 It depicts anger and happiness.
 High pitch helps to reinforce with cover and coat.
 High pitch helps to highlight the important message and low pitch can determine less importance, fatigue, and disinterest.

 Artifactics the things that one carries.
 Example the way of dressing.
-It adds to ones personality.
+It adds to one's personality.
 Our outlook can impress people.
 It is very important the way one carries oneself.
 It helps the audience to interpret and analyze us better.
 Artifactics is a form of nonverbal communication having to do with the way in which one's attire affects the way he communicates.

 Touch (or Haptics) can help to reassure people, make them comfortable, or even dissuade and discomfort them.
 A touch can send a positive or negative signal.
 A touch We communicate a great deal through touch.
 Think about the messages given by the following: a weak handshake, a timid tap on the shoulder, a warm bear hug, a reassuring slap on the back, a patronizing pat on the head, or a controlling grip on your arm.